collier-jo/collier-jo/README.md

 ### Makers Academy
 *(March 2020 - July 2020)*

 Makers Academy is a highly selective 16 week, full-time program (preceded by a four-week pre-course) which teaches web development.
-Due to the pandemic this course was **fully remote**.
-Each week we would do independent learning coupled with collaborative pair programming or agile teams on full stack, fully Test Driven, gitHub projects.
+Due to the pandemic this course was fully remote.
+Each week we would do independent learning coupled with collaborative pair programming or agile teams on full stack, fully
+Test Driven, GitHub projects.

+My background has made me a flexible, engaging member of any team and allowed me to easily integrate into Maker’s culture of collaboration and Agile Development; I particularly enjoyed the group projects.
+It was valuable to learn how to create MVPs, plan sprints, communicate through standups and retros.
-* Learning how to learn: Constant emersion of new technologies, frameworks and languages within a growth mindset.
+- Learning how to learn: Constant emersion of new technologies, frameworks and languages within a growth mindset.

 * Problem Solving: A huge focus was debugging and the understanding that nothing is hard its just new.
-* Independent Learning: **Fully remote** learning Ruby, Javascript, Jest, Jasmine and many more inc supporting concepts as mentioned below
+* Independent Learning: Fully remote learning Ruby, Javascript, Jest, Jasmine and many more inc supporting concepts as mentioned below
-* Programming Fundamentals: Focus on OOP principles, MVC Design Pattern, Agile Development, XP Values,  Scrum methodology, Diagramming (inc sequence, domain and CRC) and GitbHub
+* Programming Fundamentals: Focus on OOP principles, MVC Design Pattern, Agile Development, XP Values, Scrum methodology, Diagramming (inc sequence, domain and CRC) and GitHub
 * Technical skills (see [Tech Skills](#technical))

 ### CompTia Essentials